gammarkin/Gammarkin/README.md

 # Hi,:wave: I’m Marcos - aka Gammarkin.
-##  Im a developer and a tech enthusiast.
+##  Im a full-stack developer and a tech enthusiast From Brasil. 🇧🇷
  I’m interested in learning new things.
 Currently learning web development at Trybe 🚀.
 - 💞️ I’m looking to collaborate on anything that i can.
 - 📫 How to reach me: marcosrbnsf@gmail.com